meaganewaller/dotfiles/README.md

 I update this constantly with poor git habits.
 There are no guarantees of stability, working on any machine but my own (and sometimes, tbh not even my own), or a "productive" "enjoyable" "experience".

-> It's probably best that you dig into the configs yourself.
+> It's highly recommended that you dig into the configs yourself.
 It's _not_ the best habit to install mine--A Stranger's--shell scripts.
 But also, you do you.

 ### <samp>INSTALLING</samp>